Treatment for Alcohol Addiction

 Rehabilitation programs aim to promote continuous abstinence and long-term sobriety.
 Through extensive therapy and supplemental withdrawal medication, a person can find relief from addiction and fully heal.
 After rehab treatment, patients are ready to reenter society and continue pursuing relationships as well as professional and educational pursuits with their newfound independence and healthy mindset.

 Alcoholism is easy to self-diagnose.
-Ask yourself a series of simple questions to decide if your occasional drinking has turned into full-blown addiction:
+By asking a series of simple questions to decide if drinking has turned into full-blown addiction: